winks-vtt/yze-coriolis/README.md

 - Can do armor rating rolls
 - Be able to track Darkness Points
 - Track encumbrance in the inventory tab
-- Support for Dice-So-Nice with custom Dice skins
+- Support for [Dice So Nice]( https://gitlab.com/riccisi/foundryvtt-dice-so-nice) with custom Dice skins

 ## How-Tos